 Persian Gulf tensions have historically paralyzed Asian markets faster than those in the West due to the geography of energy transit.
 Ship tracking data on March 31, 2026, indicated that several tankers bound for Ulsan and Gwangyang altered their courses to wait outside the Strait of Hormuz.
 These delays create a wider effect through the just-in-time delivery systems used by the global automotive and electronics sectors.
 Uncertainty regarding the safety of the Bab el-Mandeb strait further complicates the logistics of reaching European markets. $110 per barrel is now the baseline projection for Brent crude according to several regional energy consultants.

 South Korea maintains a strategic petroleum reserve, but the psychological impact of a disrupted supply-chain outweighs the physical availability of oil.
 Refinery stocks in Seoul saw a temporary, counter-cyclical surge before also succumbing to the broader market malaise.
 Traders worry that a prolonged conflict will lead to permanent shifts in energy pricing structures.
 High energy costs act as a regressive tax on manufacturing economies, depressing consumer demand for the very exports that drive the South Korean GDP.
-This cycle of rising costs and falling demand is the primary concern for central bankers in East Asia.
+Rising costs and falling demand now form the primary concern for central bankers in East Asia.

 Diplomatic Stagnation and Escalation Risks